Bridgewater hedge funds post mixed results amid market turmoil

 “Lots of macro managers have done really well,” said the person, who requested anonymity because the performance was private.
 “As markets have continued to fall, rates have continued to fall as well and these managers have kept their positions.”

-Reporting by Lawrence Delevingne in New York, Svea Herbst-Bayliss in Boston and Maiya Keidan in London; editing by Megan Davies
+Reporting by Lawrence Delevingne in New York, Svea Herbst-Bayliss in Boston and Maiya Keidan in London; Editing by Megan Davies and Daniel Wallis